 Main components – Manufacturers of paints use varying components to make their paint products.
 Some chemical elements and compounds present in paint are not very good for use in beekeeping.
 They may harm honeybees, get easily into beehive products, or affect the beekeeper upon long-term exposure.
 Paints with such chemical components are not good for your use in your apiary.
 Go for paints that are safe and which will not cause you any harm or harm your honeybee colonies.

 Durability – Use paints that last for a long time to paint your beehive.
 Some low-quality paint comes off the surfaces onto which you apply it too quickly.
 Exposure to the sun often causes paint to flake and then the flakes fall off the painted surface.
 Go for the best quality paint you can get without straining your apiary’s finances.
 High-quality paint has the best longevity than lower-quality paints.
 It is, however, usually priced higher than low-quality paint, so some beekeepers may not go for the higher quality to save money.

 Light Reflectance Value – The amount of light reflected from paint affects bees and temperatures in the beehive.
 Paints with a high reflectance value confuse the senses of bees.
 Check the paint sample card for the LRV before settling on the final paint for your beehive.

-- Oil-based paint on beehives lasts for long before you need to paint the beehive again.
+- Oil-based paint on beehives lasts for a long time before you need to paint the beehive again.
 It is resistant to water and the heat of the sun.

-- It is easy to apply oil-based paint onto wood.
+- It is easy to apply oil-based paint to wood.